Despite all of your efforts to prevent churn, some customers will ultimately cancel their subscriptions.

 The good news is you can reacquire customers through strong win-back campaigns.
 A win-back campaign is a sequence of targeted messages that attempts to reactivate past customers, and using the information gathered from customer exit surveys will improve the efficacy of your efforts.

 Sending a generic message to all your past customers is not as effective as dividing your messaging into segments based on customer attributes.
-If you’ve been collecting the reasons your customers cancel with an exit survey, you can use this information to create more personalized messages that will better resonate.
+If you’ve been collecting the reasons your customers cancel with an exit survey, you can use this information to create more personalized messages that will resonate better.

 For example, if a customer canceled because of a lack of features, you’ll want to tailor your messaging to feature improvements, not a discount or changes to customer service.